-In partnership with Civic Arts, ArtPlace is working to support and grow the different ways in which local government staff and elected officials draw on the power of arts-based development practices for their communities.
-To accomplish this task, ArtPlace is working with two professional development organizations that are helping to frame, create, and disseminate local government specific materials on creative placemaking, and grow the networks needed for this area of practice to develop into the future.
+In partnership with Civic Arts, ArtPlace has worked to support and grow the different ways in which local government staff and elected officials draw on the power of arts-based development practices for their communities.
+To accomplish this task, ArtPlace worked with two professional development organizations to help frame, create, and disseminate local government specific materials on creative placemaking, and grow the networks needed for this area of practice to develop into the future.

 These partnerships focus on:

 The International City/County Management Association (ICMA) is a professional association for city and county managers and others who work with local governments in the United States and abroad.
 Through leadership, management, innovation, and ethics, ICMA provides support, publications, data and information, peer and results-oriented assistance, and training and professional development to more than 13,000 city, town, and county experts and other individuals and organizations throughout the world.